We left our car there and took a taxi into the center of town.

 The coastline is just stunning, and it is a privately owned garden with only a small entrance fee.

 Next was lunch at the beautiful Ventall Restaurant.

 This is a sister restaurant to El Trull that we visited in Lloret de Mar.

 The food was just incredible, and the decor is traditional and has a seaside feel to it with old world charm, and we highly recommend it as a great place to dine.

-We then all jumped back in the mini bus for a ride to Lloret de Mar.
-It was right outside where we had stayed at the Rigat ParkHotel and Spa and I thought how we could have left our bags there and collected them then.
+We then all jumped back in the minibus for a ride to Lloret de Mar.
+It was right outside where we had stayed at the Rigat Parkhotel and Spa and I tried figuring out how we could have left our bags there.
 Too funny.

 The kids enjoyed the stroll along the beach front and ran and hid along the way.
 It was great to see them all getting along so well.

 We then met up with the “La Casa del Mar” where the kids were given a lesson in sea life.

 They had a tray and magnifying glass and went out collecting sea life from the rocks.